Austin Electrocution Injury Lawyer

 How Will the Responsible Parties Try to Get Out of Paying?

 In many cases, the insurance companies involved in your electrocution accident will try to prove that you are solely responsible for the damage that occurred: that is, that you took unsafe risks, were engaging in inappropriate behavior, or that you failed to take appropriate safety precautions on your job site.
 Insurance companies may also offer an early settlement that is worth far less than the actual amount of your claim.
 When you sign these early settlement offers, you’ll miss out on the full amount of the compensation you deserve.

 Many insurance companies are well aware that the average construction worker lacks the legal knowledge and resources to fight them over the amount of a settlement.
 For this reason, it’s critical that you work with a construction injury attorney with the experience necessary to support you through the process.
 Not only will you receive legal advice concerning the documents you’re being offered, hiring an attorney will let the insurance companies know that you’re serious about obtaining the full amount of the settlement you deserve.

 How Much Will an Electrocution Lawyer Cost Me?

-When you work with The Law Offices of George Salinas, we'll first set up a free consultation to discuss your case and learn more about your injuries.
-In many cases, we'll be able to work with you on a contingent fee basis: that is, we will receive compensation only when you receive a settlement or judgment for your injuries.
-We'll take our fees out of your award, rather than forcing you to pay up front.
-It doesn't matter if we need to go to bat against a big insurance company or a large construction company: we'll commit the resources necessary to getting you the compensation you deserve.
+When you work with George Salinas Injury Lawyers, we’ll first set up a free consultation to discuss your case and learn more about your injuries.
+In many cases, we’ll be able to work with you on a contingent fee basis: that is, we will receive compensation only when you receive a settlement or judgment for your injuries.
+We’ll take our fees out of your award, rather than forcing you to pay up front.
+It doesn’t matter if we need to go to bat against a big insurance company or a large construction company: we’ll commit the resources necessary to getting you the compensation you deserve.